 The format of play is designed so that players, men and women, will play mostly with others of similar skill levels in competitive games.
 Your ranking on a ladder is based upon your winning percentage (the ratio of points won to total points possible).
 Players will move up or down the ladder based upon their winning percentage.
 The results of the most recent weeks of play will be used for this calculation.

-Medals will be awarded to the top 3 players at the top of the ladder at the end of the season.
-To qualify, players must have participated in a minimum of 3 different game dates (a total of 6 rounds of play) meaning playing 3 different months.
+Medals were awarded to the top 3 players by percentage at the end of the season.
+To qualify, players must have participated in a minimum of 4 rounds of play.

 How does it work?

 - The cost is $6 – payable upon arrival.

 - You do not have to play each month.
 Play one month, skip another.
 When you come back, your playing percentage remains the same.
 You can also enter the Ladder League at any time, such as January.
 (But to qualify for medal, you need to play for 3 of the month’s dates of play.)

 - You must register your intention to play by Thursday at 10 pm in order to play on the second Saturday of the month.
 There are no “drop in” players as an even number of players is required.
 (However, there is open play on other courts at the same time.)

 - An even number of players is required – so if 22 people sign up, the last 2 people to sign up will be cut from the league play that week.

 - There is a minimum of 8 registered players required for a Ladder League to take place.

 - Each round, players will be placed in groups of 4 in the order of their ranking on the ladder for match play.
 Note: If you have not played in the league yet, it will be based on your skill rating and likely placement based on players registered that week.